-Since 1999, we have completed multiple expansions that have increased the capacity of the Cushing Terminal to a total of 20 million barrels.
-During 2014, we added approximately 0.5 million barrels of such storage capacity through the construction of two 270,000 barrel tanks.
-Throughout 2015, we expect to add approximately 1.4 million barrels of storage through the construction of five additional 270,000 barrel tanks.
+Since 1999, we have completed multiple expansions that have increased the capacity of the Cushing Terminal to a total of 21 million barrels.
+In 2015, we added approximately 1.4 million barrels of storage and we expect to add approximately 1.6 million barrels of storage capacity during 2016.